luke071/RHCSA9-EX200/README.md

 Test:
 ![alt text](./assets/2.1.png)

-# Task 4 Set the time zone to "Europe/Copenhagen" on Server A
+# 1.4 Set the time zone to "Europe/Copenhagen" on Server A

 Checking the current time zone:
 ```bash
 timedatectl status
 timedatectl set-timezone "Europe/Copenhagen"
 ```
-# Task 5 Configuring NTP time synchronization on Server A
+# 1.5 Configuring NTP time synchronization on Server A

 Editing the Chrony configuration file:
 ```bash